 Part Two: 1951-1956 [284MB]

 Volume Details: Series B Volume 5.
-First published by The Stationary Office in 1998.
+First published by The Stationery Office in 1998.
 Electronic version reproduced with permission of the editor under an Open Government Licence.

 Editor Details: DOUGLAS H JOHNSON is an historian of North East Africa whose books include Nuer Prophets (1994), The Root Causes of Sudan’s Civil Wars (2003) and When Boundaries Become Borders (2014).
 He was Assistant Director for Archives in the Southern Regional Government, Sudan, and a member of the Abyei Boundary Commission.